simondlevy/Hackflight/README.md

 <img src="extras/media/logo2.png" width=450>
 </p>

-<h2>Note: this branch of Hackflight is for development using Haskell.
+<h2>Note: This repository is for development using Haskell.
 The
-original branch using C++ is <a href="https://github.com/simondlevy/Hackflight/tree/cpp">here</a>.
+original repository using C++ is now <a href="https://github.com/simondlevy/HackflightCPP">here</a>.
 </h2>

 ## Intro